gorevyoneticisi/taskmanager-j2534/README.md

 ## Why This Exists

 Every commercial J2534 interface ships with a proprietary DLL that locks you to their hardware.
-This project breaks that dependency: the DLL implements the **complete J2534-1 v04.04 specification in software**, while the STM32 firmware is kept intentionally thin.
+This project breaks that dependency: the DLL implements the **J2534-1 v04.04 PassThru API for CAN and ISO15765 in software, with additional protocols planned for future hardware/firmware updates**, while the STM32 firmware is kept intentionally thin.
 It only moves raw CAN frames over UART.
 Swap the hardware, keep the software.

 ---